Procedure for Appraising and Accepting Outright Gifts

 - Determine who previously owned the property.

 2. A written gift agreement may be required.
-All gift agreements shall first be reviewed and approved by the Executive Director, Office of Development or his/her designate.
+All gift agreements shall first be reviewed and approved by the Executive Director, Office of Development or their designate.
 The review and approval process may be delegated in certain circumstances and any such delegation must be made in writing.

 3. The Executive Director, Office of Development, in consultation with the Development Advisory Committee, and where appropriate the applicable Vice-President(s), will recommend whether to accept or reject the following types of gifts in order to protect the interests of donors and the University: